Ramzy842/Ramzy842/README.md

 - 👋 Hi, I’m Ramzi Chahbani
-- 👀 I’m interested in Tech in General and Currently I'm a Frontend Software Developer (MERN)
+- 👀 I’m interested in Tech in General and Currently I'm a Fullstack Software Developer (MERN stack)
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Typescript and React Native
 - 💞️ I’m Open To contribute to the amazing projects you bring
 - 📫 You can reach out to me at rdev82638@gmail.com or https://www.linkedin.com/in/ramzi-chahbani-a1b70020a/